Terry9022/Learn_Java/README.md

 # Learn_Java

 Learn Basic Java syntax on Java Programming and Software Engineering, Duke University, Coursera.
-Using Java for learning Data Structures and Algorithms in University at Albany, State University of New York.
+Use Java for learning Data Structures and Algorithms in University at Albany, State University of New York.

 ### Data Structures and Algorithms Projects Diagrams